Home / All Posts / How to Install Peel and Stick Over Existing Tile

 A Few Final Notes Before You Start

-Installing peel-and-stick tile over existing tile can be a great solution when demo isn’t realistic — but only if you take the time to prep properly.
-Flat, clean, and smooth surfaces make all the difference.
+Installing peel-and-stick tile over existing tile can be a great solution when demo isn’t realistic, but only if you take the time to prep properly.
+A flat, clean, smooth surface will make all the difference, trust me!

 Everything I Used